itsk0ntra/multi-tools/README.md

 | 🟢Discord Server Nuker    |              |                                                                         |                                                    |                                                                                                                                     |
 | 🟢Password Generator      |              |                                                                         |                                                    |                                                                                                                                     |
 | 🟢qr code creator         |              |                                                                         |                   |
+# BuT sNeE, iF yOu CaN cOdE, wHy DoN't u MaKe It YoUrSeLf
+Because I don't want to waste time since this project is free anyways